iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.4/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ascent.phr 1 reviews"/>
 </p>

+> Does not work properly on my Samsung s21 I cannot access my medical record at all.<br> :date: __2021-03-25 01:04:29__

 > I am returning to the app after changing phone.
 It just is not working<br> :date: __2021-03-20 14:11:51__

 > Cannot get on the app, click forgotten password, get emailed code, enter code, and it asks security question, answer question and get message too many failed attempts, account temporarily suspended, come back a month later, and get same message on first security question answer, so just how long is your idea of temporary?<br> :date: __2021-03-13 20:15:59__